oliverxu42/COMP39-9900/Week01.md

 - [ ] Fill out the Project Selection Questionnaire (only ONE member i.e. Scrum Master should submit this)

 ## ⭕ Action Items for Week 2
+- [ ] Establish communications with your group, decide on meeting times, discuss skillsets, take meeting minutes.
 - [ ] Get familiar with the course assessments
 - [ ] Work on your Fundamentals Primers (5%, due in Week 3 Lab)
 - [ ] Familarise yourself with your project once assigned!